When the psychotherapy patient comes late or “no-shows”

 Should you extend the session?
 And, if so, how?

 As for whether to extend the session, often you will have no choice but to end the session on time.
 How do you handle this situation?
 Again, that depends on how you work.
-Some clinicians might extend the session noting that they were able to do that tonight whereas, in general, they are not.
-If done gently, this indirectly conveys to the patient a ground rule of the work (aka the psychotherapy framework; that they have a time set aside for them to use as they see fit.
+Some clinicians might extend the session noting that they were able to do that today whereas, in general, they are not.
+If done gently, this indirectly conveys to the patient a ground rule of the work (aka the psychodynamic psychotherapy framework); that they have a time set aside for them to use as they see fit.
 Others might simply end the hour at the regular end time.
 This too, conveys the same message as the other approach.

 New clinicians often make the mistake of allowing the session to go over without comment.
 An unfortunate aspect of that approach is that it sends an implicit message to the patient that if they come late, than the hour will be extended.
 Down the pike when the clinician finds themselves filled with resentment and wants to establish new ground rules this can become dicey.
-More importantly, it can make it difficult to analyze the dynamic occurring between patient and clinician.
+More importantly, it can make it more difficult to analyze the dynamic occurring between patient and clinician.
 When the patient keeps the clinician cooling their heels, it’s important to wonder, what’s going on here?
 And what does it reflect about how the patient is feeling?
 Does it occur outside of the clinical setting?
 And what does it reveal about the patient?

 Obviously, there is much more to be said about this important topic and I look forward to your future emails about it.